stanfordnlp/CoreNLP/doc/corenlp/README.txt

 CHANGES
 ---------------------------------

+2025-03-23    4.5.9     Additional Semgrex / SSurgeon features and a
+                        security patch recommended for deserialization

 2024-12-11    4.5.8     Update paths to reflect an internal file
                         server dying.
 Add brat demo files to distrib to reduce dependencies on nlp.stanford.edu.